einGlasRotwein/alea-iacta-est/README.md

   * that this "improvement" is due to a regression to the mean
   * that the distribution of the die rolls is still uniform
 * a fancier way of presenting the thing
-  * several pages are a must - this is getting way too long
+  * branch gitbook, current status: wtf, but getting there